Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Great for intermittent use of air tools (compressor gets given a chance to cool)

-- Cost effective as only need to purchase another tank (not an entire new compressor)
+- Cost-effective as only need to purchase another tank (not an entirely new compressor)

 - Need to size the tank correctly even for intermittent use (find out how to size an air compressor tank here)